kyma-project/api-gateway/docs/user/00-20-overview-api-rule-controller.md

 ## api-gateway-config ConfigMap

 The `api-gateway-config` ConfigMap contains the configuration of the JWT Handler.
-To learn more about how to enable the JWT handling by Istio, read the [APIRule CR documentation](custom-resources/apirule/01-40-apirule-custom-resource.md).
+To learn more about how to [enable Istio the JWT handling](./custom-resources/apirule/04-10-apirule-jwt-access-strategy.md).

 ## Status codes

 The APIRule CR includes status information for all created sub-resources.
-However, the field **apiRuleStatus** specifically reflects the status of the controller reconciliation.
-For more information, read the [APIRule CR documentation](custom-resources/apirule/01-40-apirule-custom-resource.md):
+However, the field **apiRuleStatus** specifically reflects the status of the controller's reconciliation.

 | Code          | Description                               |
 |---------------|-------------------------------------------|